gspeiliu/aklimate/README.md

 *dat* : samples x features data frame where columns might be of different type \
 *dat_grp* : a list of vectors, each consisting of suffixes for data types that match the ones used in dat.
 Each vector corresponds to a particular combination of data types that will be tested for each component RF.
 Only the data type combination with the best performance for a given feature set is retained.
-The data type suffixes should be distinct from one another so that none is a proper substring of another - i.e. c('cnv','cnv_gistic') is not OK, but c('MUTA:HOT','MUTA:NONSENSE') is. \
+The data type suffixes should be distinct from one another so that none is a proper substring of another - i.e. c('CNV','CNV_GISTIC') is not OK, but c('MUTA:HOT','MUTA:NONSENSE') is. \
 *fsets* : list of prior knowledge feature sets. \
 *lbls* : vector of training data labels. \
 *always_add* : vector of dat column names that are to be included with each fset. \